‘There are many rooms in my Father’s house’. This is ‘The Family Room’. We hope you find plenty here to do together as a family. Welcome!

 - Encouraging your children to consider something they can be grateful to God for each day,

-- Praying to our Guardian Angels (see prayer example attached), or
+- Praying to our Guardian Angels (see prayer example attached)

 First Holy Communion

 Each week, we will be sharing a faith-based activity that families can complete together.
-We hope that you enjoy them, and we invite you to share your completed activities with us on our Parish Facebook page.
-Let’s get started.
+We hope that you enjoy them, and we invite you to share your completed activities with us.

 ‘Everybody Worries, a free ebook is a picture book for children worried about Coronavirus.
 It is an absolute joy to read.
 It conveys key messages for children who are worried currently and suggests really helpful ways for them to process and normalise these emotions.
 This fun rhyming picture book is a must read for children at this time and will help bring a much-needed smile to children and adults alike.’